featurespoon/GladeToC/README.md

 GtkListStore, GtkTreeStore, GtkTextBuffer, GtkAccelGroup, GtkAdjustment, GtkEntryCompletion, GtkFileFilter

+Coverage of the properties in Glade's Common tab (common to most widgets) is complete.

 The project can be built using cmake.
 This produces both a command line version and a Gui version of g2c.